vuestorefront/vue-storefront/packages/core/docs/integrate/payment.md

 - Vue component that uses composable and implements visual part and view's logic
 - Separate build for client (component, composable, types, and constants), and for server (endpoints, types)
 - Nuxt plugin that registers PSP with provided configuration, and Nuxt module that registers the plugin
+- It's worth to use monorepo and separate packages per eCommerce.
+If you would want to create integration for same PSP with a different eCommerce one day - then you could create additional package with shared things like types or some constants.

 ## Integrating PSP with certain eCommerce